linode/docs/docs/products/tools/stackscripts/get-started/index.md

 ## Write the Script

 When creating a StackScript, most of the time is spent writing the deployment script itself.
-This script runs the first time a Compute Instance boots up and allows you to configure the system to fit your precise needs and requirements.
+This script runs the first time a Compute Instance boots up and lets you configure the system to fit your precise needs and requirements.
 Before you write the script, consider the following:

 - **What is the purpose of your script?** The first question you should ask is *what purpose will your script serve*.
 Do you want to build a web server?
 Are you building a script to take care of securing new servers?
 Consider each task you want your script to perform.